Reviewing Southern Missouri Bancorp (SMBC) & Its Peers

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its competitors?
-We will compare Southern Missouri Bancorp to related businesses based on the strength of its profitability, risk, valuation, analyst recommendations, earnings, dividends and institutional ownership.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
+We will compare Southern Missouri Bancorp to related companies based on the strength of its earnings, valuation, profitability, risk, dividends, institutional ownership and analyst recommendations.

 Profitability

-This table compares Southern Missouri Bancorp and its competitors’ net margins, return on equity and return on assets.
+This table compares Southern Missouri Bancorp and its rivals’ net margins, return on equity and return on assets.

 |Net Margins